 - Share what you’re going through with a trusted family member or friend.

 - If you’re worrying a lot or even feeling depressed, you might need professional help.
-You can also read our articles on depression during pregnancy and postnatal depression in men.
+You can also read our article on antenatal and postnatal depression in men.

 - Take care of yourself by eating healthy foods and getting some exercise.
 Avoid heavy drinking and burying yourself in work.